 - Do not care about employees’ personal lives and health.

-Remember that the nature of the work exercised by the bosses makes them seen as harsh people.
-Here, I would like to illustrate an example widely used in my native tribe: Lions are fierce and are not bad.
+Remember that the nature of the work exercised by bosses makes them seen as harsh.
+Here, I would like to illustrate an example widely used in my native tribe: Lions are fierce but not bad.

-If bosses choose to be friendly, chances are that many trainees make all the mistakes we have discussed so far.
+If bosses choose to be too friendly and nice, chances are that trainees make all the mistakes we are discussing on this website.
 The stricter the boss is, the more focused trainees are.
 So if your boss is super strict, do not think he is a bad person, but think of how much pressure is on him, and how many things he thinks about.
-If you think about your salary and job, he thinks about all other employees’ salaries and future stay in the company, and he is responsible for so many things which you are not even aware of their existence.
+If you think about your salary and position only, he thinks about all other employees’ salaries and future stay in the company, and he is responsible for so many things which you are not even aware of their existence.